ClickHouse/ClickHouse/docs/en/operations/system-tables/stack_trace.md

 **See Also**

--   [Introspection Functions](../../sql-reference/functions/introspection.md) — What introspection functions are and how to use them.
+-   [Introspection Functions](../../sql-reference/functions/introspection.md) — Which introspection functions are available and how to use them.
 -   [system.trace_log](../system-tables/trace_log.md) — Contains stack traces collected by the sampling query profiler.
 -   [arrayMap](../../sql-reference/functions/higher-order-functions.md#higher_order_functions-array-map) — Description and usage example of the `arrayMap` function.
 -   [arrayFilter](../../sql-reference/functions/higher-order-functions.md#higher_order_functions-array-filter) — Description and usage example of the `arrayFilter` function.